 - ½ teaspoon ground allspice

-- 8 fresh cardamom pods, ground (if you use ground cardamom make sure it's very fresh)
+- 8 ground fresh cardamom pods, if you use ground cardamom make sure it's very fresh

-- Pinch of ground white pepper, optional
+- pinch ground white pepper, optional

-- ½ teaspoon coffee extract, optional,
+- ½ teaspoon coffee extract, optional

 - 2 ½ cups all-purpose flour